ethers-io/documentation/source/ethers-app/source/dev-tutorial-token.rst

 **1. Download and Unzip the Demo Project**

-    Download the `demo project <https://cdn.ethers.io/tutorials/token-demo.zip>`_ and unzip it onto your computer, then navigate to that folder inside a terminal.
+    Download the `demo project <https://cdn.ethers.io/tutorials/token-tutorial.zip>`_ and unzip it onto your computer, then navigate to that folder inside a terminal.

 **2. Try It Out, Run Your Application Locally on the Testnet**

     The ethers-build toolchain includes the standard **Ethers container** and can serve it locally as a normal webserver with your app embedded inside it.
     ::

-    /Users/ethers/my-app> ethers-build serve --testnet
+    /Users/ethers/my-app> ethers-build serve

 **3. Browse the Application**

-    Now in your browser, navigate to `the local running ethers.io container. <http://localhost:8080/_/#!/app-link-insecure/localhost:8080/>`_
+    Now in your browser, navigate to `the local running ethers.io container. <http://ropsten.ethers.io/#!/app-link-insecure/localhost:8080/>`_

     Play around with it a bit, to get an idea of how it works.